nathan-tranquilla/next-gen-web-dev-manifesto/LiveView_Pattern_Features.md

-# Core Features of the Phoenix LiveView Pattern
+# Core Features of the LiveView Pattern

 | Feature | Description |
 |---------|-------------|